x-esteban/fresquito/README.md

    5. Exports the map as an .html file.

 This script runs automatically every 20 minutes via a crontab.
 Another crontab sends the file to the required **Nginx** folder with the necessary permissions.
+You can find the **Fresquito** website on the following link:

+www.fresquito.es

 For more information hit me up at info@xesteban.com 😉